permutationlock/ztrait/doc/patterns.md

 ## Specific type checking with traits

-Lets go back to the `anytype` example, but add some immediate type checking using traits.
+Lets go back to the raw `anytype` method, but this time add some explicit type checking using traits.
 We can define a `Handler` trait as follows.

 ```Zig